Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMImageSet.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMImageSet.
+You cannot pipe input to `New-AMImageSet`.

 ## OUTPUTS
 ### System.Collections.Hashtable
 Returns a hashtable representing the ImageSet element.

 ## NOTES
-ImageSets are designed to display collections of similarly-sized images.
+- ImageSets are designed to display collections of similarly-sized images.
-For best results:
+- For best results:

-- Use images of similar dimensions and aspect ratios
+  - Use images of similar dimensions and aspect ratios.
-- Keep the number of images reasonable (4-8 is typically optimal)
+  - Keep the number of images reasonable (4-8 is typically optimal).
-- Remember that images will be resized to fit the layout
-- Ensure all image URLs are publicly accessible
+  - Ensure all image URLs are publicly accessible.
+- Images in the set will be resized to fit the layout, so use high-quality images for best results.
+- Alt text is applied to all images in the set for accessibility purposes.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/ImageSet.html](https://adaptivecards.io/explorer/ImageSet.html)